Mount Crosby Pumping Station: 1922–1940

 As part of these improvements, a new weir was constructed across the river between the 1899 bridge and the intake tower.
 The new weir incorporated a vehicle overbridge with a tramway to replace the older bridge.
 Electric haulage of the coal wagons was continued across the new overbridge, with the haulage winch shifted to the north on the west bank.
 The design of the weir allowed floodwaters to flow through concrete pillars and, theoretically, spare the overbridge from damage.
 Plans were approved in 1921 and the work was completed in 1925.
 In February 1927, major flooding damaged the new weir and all but destroyed the 1899 bridge, with one report saying "the main course of the Brisbane River has been altered by a huge washaway that carried away in the flood many thousands of tons of earth, tearing a chasm 50 yards wide and 20 feet deep at the end of the composite weir and bridge, and leaving the railway swinging in the air like a clothesline".
-The floodwaters gouged out a large section of the west bank leaving a 76m section of tramline swinging in the air.
+The floodwaters gouged out a large section of the west bank leaving a 76 m section of tramline swinging in the air.
 The cost to repair the damage was considerable as the weir and overbridge required further extension and stronger footings at the west bank.
 This was completed in 1928.

 The Brisbane City Council took over the Mount Crosby pumping station in 1928, following the dissolution of the Metropolitan Water Supply and Sewerage Board.
 It was then administered by the Department of Water Supply and Sewerage.

-In 1938, a three-storey extension was made to the engine house annexe to house a new circular well, Well G. Two centrifugal pumps, capable of delivering 22.7 million litres of water per day, were installed in the well and the turbo-alternator converted to power the new engines.
+In 1938, a three-storey extension was made to the engine house annexe to house a new circular well, Well G. Two centrifugal pumps, capable of delivering 22.7 ML litres of water per day, were installed in the well and the turbo-alternator converted to power the new engines.
 A small fan house to hold a centrifugal fan used to cool the engines was erected beside the extension.